 Rethink Your Drink

 Younger children should drink milk or water most of the time.
-Teenagers, who may be able to eat more calories because they are active, may request frappes, regular soda or blended coffee beverages that are loaded with sugar and can have as many calories as a meal.
+Teenagers, who may be able to eat more calories because they are active, may request regular soda or blended coffee beverages that are loaded with sugar and might displace more nutritious calories coming from milk or food.
 Instead, steer them toward the smallest size possible or have them split the smallest drink on the menu.

 Plan to Avoid Fast Food

-"There's nothing like an empty stomach to make you succumb to temptation," Zied says.
 Planning for hunger can help you avoid the pull of the drive-thru.
-Stay on course by keeping healthy foods in the car, including dried fruit, natural applesauce in single-serve containers and nuts.
+Keep tasty and nutritious foods in the car, including dried fruit, natural applesauce in single-serve containers and nuts.
 On longer trips, take a small cooler or refrigerator bag stocked with fresh fruit, string cheese, low-fat yogurt, milk boxes, whole-grain crackers, nut butters or hummus and fresh veggies to tide you over or to supplement a fast food meal.